ayushv512/scrollable-tabs/README.md

 ## Acceptance Criteria

-• Tabs must be scrollable
+- Tabs must be scrollable.
-• Chevrons must be visible if the # of tabs are more than visible area
+- Chevrons must be visible if the number of tabs are more than visible area i.e. more than 5 tabs.
-• All tabs must be of equal width and by default, 3 tabs must be visible
+- All tabs must be of equal width and by default, 3 tabs must be visible.
-• When the last tab is focused the right chevron must not be visible.
-Likewise, when the first tab is focused the left chevron should not be visible
+- When the last tab is focused the right chevron must not be visible.
+Likewise, when the first tab is focused the left chevron should not be visible.
-• On click of +, tabs must be added – Max # 10
+- On click of +, tabs must be added – Max # 10
-• On click of x, tabs must be deleted with proper alert (avoid using browser alert)– one tab must remain
+- On click of x, tabs must be deleted with proper alert (avoid using browser alert) – one tab must remain.
-• x mark should be visible on hover
+- x mark should be visible on hover
-• Tabs must be draggable – existing react libraries can be used for this.
+- Tabs must be draggable – React draggable library
+- This component should be integrated in a web page in the site
+- Application is responsive.

+## Technology Stack
+- React (17.0.1)
+- Node (v15.6.0)
+- JavaScript/ES6+
+- HTML5
+- CSS3

 # Getting Started with Create React App